luke-weller/ecommerce-monorepo/README.md

 ## Setup the server

 1. Clone the reposatory to a local place on your computer.
-2. Run `npm install` to install the packages.
+2. Run `yarn install` to install the packages.
 3. Download and setup postgres and create a database.
 4. Add a .ENV file to directory root, copy the code snippet below and update the variables with those from your development environment.